 Download the Info Packet with FAQ, Policies of Joining, and the Agreement

 Green revolving funds (GRFs) invest money in projects that improve efficiency and decrease resource use, thereby reducing both operating expenses and greenhouse gas emissions.
 The cost savings that result from efficiency projects are used to replenish the GRF, allowing it to return to its original size, or to grow.
-After the initial project costs have been returned to the fund, additional savings accrue to school or department operating budgets.
+After the initial project costs have been returned to the fund, additional savings accrue to the institution’s operating budgets.
 The Billion Dollar Green Challenge defines GRFs using two criteria:

 - The fund must finance measures to reduce resource use (energy, water, etc.) or to reduce carbon emissions (for example, by developing renewable power).